joncnet/kubernetes_onthefly_files/README.md

-Generic files to be downloaded by containers when they boots up
+Generic files to be downloaded by containers when they boot up